 Explore your career options.
 Your adult education center also offers career planning through the ACT Work Keys assessment and an occupational database of over 9,000 job profiles.

-Students may be eligible to earn a “Kentucky Employability Certificate” based on successful completion of the Work keys assessment.
+Students may be eligible to earn a “Kentucky Employability Certificate” based on the successful completion of the Work Keys assessment.
 Contact KYVAE or your local center for more information.

 You can also visit GoHigher’s Career Information for Adults to take career interest inventories and research the jobs that are most in demand.